The regime of applicability of Israel-Stewart hydrodynamics: Acknowledgements

 \section{Acknowledgements}

 This work was supported by a Vanderbilt's Seeding Success Grant.
 This research was supported in part by the National Science Foundation under Grant No. PHY-1748958.
 D.W.\ acknowledges support by the Research Cluster ELEMENTS (Project ID 500/10.006), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the CRC-TR 211 ``Strong-interaction matter under extreme conditions'' -- project number 315477589 -- TRR 211, and the Ministry of Research, Innovation and Digitization, CNCS - UEFISCDI, project number PN-III-P1-1.1-TE-2021-1707, within PNCDI III.
+We thank J. Noronha and M. Stephanov for reading our manuscript and providing useful comments.